sagihaider/sagihaider.github.io/_pages/teamAI.md

 ---

 ***
-I am interested in collaborating and working with potential researchers who are interested in working in AI.
+I am interested in collaborating and working with potential researchers who are interested in working on AI.
 My research interests and activities focus on the AI for decision-making, machine learning methods, non-stationary learning, brain-computer interface, EEG/MEG signal processing, computer vision, and computational intelligence methods for healthcare, businesses, and environment.
-I work on the development of intelligent systems and practices my skills on the following programming languages: Python, Matlab, and R. So, please feel free to get in touch if you are passionate in any of the above-mentioned topics.
+I work on the development of intelligent systems and practices my skills in the following programming languages: Python, Matlab, and R. So, please feel free to get in touch if you are passionate about any of the above-mentioned topics.

+***
+## Post-Docs / Associates (Past & Present)

+***
+## PhD Students (Past & Present)

+***
+## MSc Students (Past & Present)

 <!--